soupslurpr/Matcha-TTS/README.md

 python matcha/train.py experiment=ljspeech trainer.devices=[0,1]
 ```

-499 epochs seems to be a good stopping point.
-At that point, train_dur_loss is ~0.3722, and val_dur_loss is ~0.3627 and
+Around 499 epochs seems to be a good stopping point.
+At that point, train_dur_loss was ~0.3722, and val_dur_loss was
-val_dur_loss has stabilized.
+~0.3627 and val_dur_loss had been stabilized.
+Please make sure the checkpoint you use does not have a loss spike.

 After that point, the model seems to start overfitting on duration prediction as the train_dur_loss continues going
 down at a slow pace, while val_dur_loss slowly goes up.